kylon/ryzen_smu/README.md

 # Ryzen SMU

+fork of leogx9r ryzen_smu with picks from other forks

 <img src="pics/preview1.jpg" width="400" height="650"> <img src="pics/preview2.jpg" width="400" height="650">

 <small>*N.B.
 Images above shows the potential capabilities of this driver, retrieved using the